 Students in groups 4-7 will participate in a variety of activities provided by the Amsterdam Municipality.
+This includes students who are part of the AICS Student Support Centre: Fireflies programme.

 Swimming

 Group 5 students participate in a swimming programme provided by the Amsterdam City Council.
 The swimming programme supports all levels of swimming with the goal that children attain their Diploma A at the minimum.
 Parents are firstly responsible to ensure their children are given the opportunity and support needed to obtain their A-diploma.
 The swimming programme is provided to help support the success of this goal.
 Swimming lessons take place weekly for 6 months and are a mandatory part of the curriculum.